THE INSTITUTION'S SCORE

 On our test to measure the adequacy of a credit union's capital, CONSUMER received a score of 12 out of a possible 30 points, below the national average of 15.65.

-The credit union had an earnings ratio of 5.00 percent in our test, above the average for all credit unions, a sign that it's running ahead of its peers in this area.
+CONSUMER had a capitalization ratio of 12.00 percent in our test, below the average for all credit unions, a sign that it could be less resilient in a crisis than its peers.